saxtouri/snf-occi/docs/index.rst

 Testing
 -------
 Here is how to run a local paste server.
 This is useful only for experimenting and development and should not be used in production.
+We suggest to run this test in a sandboxed environment e.g., virtualenv

 ::

+  virtualenv mytest
+  source mytest/bin/activate
+  pip install Paste PasteDeploy
-  sudo apt-get install python-pastedeploy cp snfOCCI/paste_deploy/test-server.py . python test-server.py
+  cp snfOCCI/paste_deploy/test-server.py .
+  python test-server.py
     server is running on 127.0.0.1:8080

-Follow the test/README.md instructions to setup a client e.g., with docker, and test the application with the prepared queries or the examples bellow.
+Follow the test/README.md instructions to setup a client e.g., with docker, and test the application with the prepared queries or the examples of the current document.

 A smart way to test the application is by using the `egifedcloud/fedcloud-userinterface`.
 Make sure you have valid and authorized proxy certificates in your ${HOME}/.globus directory, and then start a cointainer shell loaded with all necessary client tools.
 E.g., to perform a "list servers" operation:

   ::

-    $ docker run -v /home/saxtouri/.globus:/root/.globus -it egifedcloud/fedcloud-userinterface /bin/bash
+    $ docker run -v /home/user/.globus:/root/.globus -it egifedcloud/fedcloud-userinterface /bin/bash
     # fetch-crl -p 20
     # voms-proxy-init --voms fedcloud.egi.eu -rfc
       Your proxy is stored at /tmp/x509up_u0